alekhine198/SDL_Project_CaveOfProgramming/README.md

 SDL project from Cave of Programming tutorial.
-How to create a Window
+How to create a particule explosion.
+This is almost the same code as found in the cave of programming github page.